 We have identified a range of City Indicators that help us track progress against these aspirations.
-Monitoring progress against these will help us to understand what further involvement might be required from other levels of government, Council (relative to its role) and our community.
-Detail on how these indicators are currently tracking will be provided in the final plan.
+Monitoring progress against these will help us understand what further involvement might be required from other levels of government, Council (relative to its role) and our community.

-Council will play its part in contributing to this community vision by delivering on five strategic directions - a City that is:
+Council will play its part in contributing to this Community Vision by delivering on five strategic directions - a City that is:

-Inclusive: a place for all members of our community, where people feel supported and comfortable being themselves and expressing their identities.
-Liveable: a great place to live, where our community has access to high quality public spaces, development and growth are well managed, and it is safer and easy to connect and travel within.
-Sustainable: with a sustainable future, where our community benefits from living in a bayside city that is cleaner, greener, cooler and more beautiful.
-Vibrant: with a flourishing economy, where our community and local business thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
+Inclusive: a place for all members of our community, where people feel supported and comfortable being themselves people leer supported and comfortable being themselves and expressing their identities.

+Liveable: a great place to live, where our community has

+access to high quality public spaces, development and growth are well-managed, and it is safer and easy to connect and travel within.

+Sustainable: with a sustainable future, where our

+environmentally aware and active community benefits from living in a bayside city that is greener, cooler, cleaner and climate resilient.

+Vibrant: with a flourishing economy, where our community

+and local businesses thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.

 Well-Governed: a leading local government authority, where our community and our organisation are in a better place as a result of our collective efforts.